Ngaro people: Rock art

 The earliest archaeological evidence for habitation in the area has been found at Nara Inlet on Hook Island.
 Cave openings and nearby mounds, or middens, of oyster-like shells are still visible in the steep slopes of Nara Inlet.

 The painting of a hashed oval shape is often presumed to be a sea turtle shell, a prominent food source for the Ngaro and Aboriginal people of the mainland.
-However, it may represent the fruit of the pandanus plant and its seed.
+However, the motifs include geometric designs that have been variously interpreted.